 What will be the length of the research?

-Basel, just like we have discussed in our design – thinking article, said research should happen on an ongoing and iterative basis.
-If you think of research as a data point in your decision-making there are plenty of ways you can insert it along the way, he said.
+Basel, as we discussed in our design-thinking article, said research should happen on an ongoing and iterative basis.
+He said that if you think of research as a data point in your decision-making, there are plenty of ways you can insert it along the way.

 What’s the incentive to participate?

 Then let’s figure out what’s in it for the participants.
 That could be a monetary reward.
-But depending on brand it could also be some kind of brand experience.
-To answer that question it really comes down to what motivates the specific people that you’re trying to reach.
+But depending on the brand, it could also be some brand experience.
+So to answer that question, it comes down to what motivates the specific people you’re trying to reach.

-Do they prefer a gift card or do they prefer a discount or do they prefer some other kind of brand experience?
-Some people might see it as an incentive that they can help their favorite brand.
-Others might find that rude if you even mention that as the only incentive to them.
+Do they prefer a gift card or do they prefer a discount, or do they prefer some other kind of brand experience?
+Some people might see it as an incentive they can help their favorite brand.
+Others might find that rude if you mention it as their only incentive.

-Either way there has to be some kind of incentive for people to participate.
+Either way, there has to be some incentive for people to participate.

 “It is the Wild Wild West right now,” said Raj.
 “The challenge right now is what’s the value back to the consumer to give feedback?”

-Also, keep in mind what are the participants preferences.
-Would they rather answer a video survey, hop on a call or answer a text-based survey?
+Also, keep in mind what are the participants’ preferences.
+For example, would they instead answer a video survey, hop on a call or answer a text-based study?

 Talk to who you already know

-Sometimes we can make research recruitment strategies too difficult.
-Why do I have to find any new participants if I really should just be talking to my current customers?
-It’s something to consider and of course it does depend on your project.
-If an intimate knowledge of the product is necessary really only customers can help you there.
+Sometimes we can make research recruitment strategies too complicated.
+Why do I have to find new participants if I should just be talking to my current customers?
+It’s something to consider, and of course, it does depend on your project.
+If an intimate knowledge of the product is necessary, only customers can help you there.

 Working with a recruitment agency